lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The top of the file imports standard library modules used by the script's functions along with Abaqus modules.
-The ``main()`` function takes in several arguments, like ``model_name``, ``part_name``, and some geometric parameters for the single element part.
+The ``main()`` function takes in several arguments, like ``model_name``, ``part_name``, and some geometric parameters for the rectangle part.
 Most notable of the inputs to the ``main()`` function is the first input argument - ``output_file``.
 One can simplify the general concept of a build system into a series of inputs (known as sources) and outputs (known as targets).
 In this case, the ``output_file`` is the target which is created from the source - the ``rectangle_geometry.py`` file.